 Of all the new experiences beginning yoga students encounter when they start yoga, moving their toes is arguably the most challenging.
 After a lifetime of being stuffed into shoes and ignored, their toes feel as inert and dull as the calluses on their heels and elbows.
 Spreading their toes seems just about as accessible as crossing their ankles behind their heads, and clumsy toes are right up there with tight hamstrings and weak shoulders as a source of frustration for beginners—and for those long past the beginning stage.

-Why Toes Matter for Yoga
+Why the Toes Matter in Yoga

 As a teacher, you can help motivate your mystified, frustrated students to work with their toes by educating them about their importance.
 After all, they've gotten along just fine with stiff toes for all these years, thank you very much, so why start working on them now?
 Of immediate importance, in class, is that toes are part of the human balance mechanism.
 Have you ever taught "toe warm-ups" before Vrksasana (Tree Pose), for example?
 If the toes can spread wide, that one foot that's on the ground creates a broader foundation for the balance pose.
 In addition, if the foot and its toes are sensitive and "awakened" by the toe warm-up, as opposed to dull, they'll transmit subtle information about body-weight shifts to the brain, which will use it to correct and fine-tune its balance responses in the pose.